A flavorful Green Olive Tapenade takes just a few minutes to make, and it is a great topping for snacks, chicken recipes, and more.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

 Get a good amount of your favorite green olives and the rest of the ingredients and give this a try.
 Maybe even have some made to add to a couple of your favorite fish or chicken dishes and see how you like the versatility of the uses for green olive tapenade.

 I am excited to read your comments about how you used this unique and versatile recipe.

-- pub cheese
+- blue cheese olive truffles

 - 3 cups mixed green olives (pitted, I used green cocktail, Castelvetrano, and manzanilla)

 - Drain the olives.
 Do not rinse.

 - In a food processor bowl, add the olives, capers, garlic, oregano, parsley, and olive oil.